zeromq/ingescape/bindings/javascript-node/README.md

 ### Testing your own ingescape Node package

-Once built, you can test your ingescape package thanks to the ./tests/test.js script : assertions will fail if the script encounters an error.
-Be sure to specify correct values for port and network device variables inside the script.
+Once built, you can test your ingescape package thanks to the ./tests/test.js script.
+Be sure to specify correct values for network device (default is 'en0') and port (default is 5670) variables inside the script.

 ```bash
 npm run test